Geremyycx/Portfolio/README.md

 # <b>Signature Work Portfolio - Gerome Coralde</b><br />

 <ins><b>Introduction</ins></b><br />
 Welcome to my Signature Work Portfolio!
-This portfolio showcases three projects that I have completed during my time at the University of St. Thomas as a Computer Science major and a Data Science minor.
+This portfolio showcases three projects I completed while studying at the University of St. Thomas as a Computer Science major and a Data Science minor.
 Each project serves as a testament to the knowledge I gained, assimilated, and applied, reflecting my growth and proficiency in systematic problem-solving and creativity within the fields of technology and data.<br />

 <ins><b>Table of Contents</b></ins><br />
 Project 1: Interactive History Sniffing: CAPTCHA Project<br />